felixpatzelt/scorr/README.rst

 xcorrshift              Convert xcorr output so lag zero is centered
 ======================  ======================================================

+The algorithms to calculate three-point correlations and details of daily averaging over high-frequency trading data are described in:

+    Patzelt, F. and Bouchaud, J-P.:
+    Nonlinear price impact from linear models.
+    Journal of Statistical Mechanics (2017, in print).
+    Preprint at `arXiv:1708.02411 <//arxiv.org/abs/1708.02411>`_.

 Please find further explanations in the docstrings and in the examples directory.